-Imports at the nation’s major retail container ports are expected to remain at near-record levels in October despite a new round of tariffs that took effect in September, according to the monthly Global Port Tracker report released by the National Retail Federation and Hackett Associates.
+Imports at major U.S. retail container ports during 2020 are expected to see their lowest total in four years as the impact of the coronavirus pandemic on the U.S. economy continues, according to the monthly Global Port Tracker report released by the National Retail Federation and Hackett Associates.

 The National Retail Federation is moving its annual Retail’s Big Show exposition and conference.
 It will take place in-person at the Jacob Javits Convention Center in New York City June 6-8, 2021.
 In addition, NRF is hosting a virtual event, January 12-14, 19 and 21-22, 2021.
 Both events will feature the theme, “Forward Together.”